xoofx/atlassian.net-sdk/Atlassian.Jira.Test.Integration/ReadMe.txt

 2. Start Jira Server
-	Run "StartJira.bat" from an elevated command prompt Wait until "jira started successfully and available at http://localhost:2990/jira" appears on the command
+	Run "StartJira.bat" from an elevated command prompt

-3. Setup Jira Server
+	A JIRA server will start on a separate window
-	Run "SetupJira.bat" from an elevated command prompt Wait until "JIRA Setup Complete" appears on the command line
+	When JIRA is up test data will be loaded

-4. Run the unit tests in this project
+3. Run the unit tests in this project